How Can I Lock in a Future Income Stream With an Annuity?

 Income Riders are more flexible than Longevity Annuities.
 This means that you can start your income stream earlier or later than initially planned with Income Riders, but the flexibility comes with an annual fee for the life of the policy.

 Longevity Annuities are more rigid from a contractual standpoint.
 They do not have any fees and the payouts can be higher than Income Riders, because of the simplicity with no moving parts.
-In addition, Longevity Annuities allow you to attach a COLA (Cost of Living Adjustment), which is an annual increase for the life of the policy.
+In addition, Longevity Annuities allow you to attach a COLA (Cost of Living Adjustment), which is an annual increase in the life of the policy.

 In every income later or target date proposal, I always show both strategies, so that a true comparison can be made.
 Neither is better than the other, and it all comes down to the specific situation and the exact goals that need to be accomplished.